5.2.1 Data Acquisition

 -

-Make sure the camera is correctly connected to the RDK.
-The connection for RGBD module to RDK X3 is shown as below:
+Confirm that the camera is correctly connected to the RDK.
+The connection method for the RGBD module to the RDK X3 is shown below:

-Note: The RGBD module needs an additional adapter board to connect to RDK X3.
+Note: The RGBD module requires an additional adapter board to connect to the RDK X3.

 -